vyshnavkalappara/india-alcohol-industry-analysis/README.md

 # India Alcohol Industry Analysis

-Interactive analytical dashboard examining the interplay between economic performance, environmental impact, and consumer behaviour across India's alcohol beverage industry from 2018–2030.
+An interactive sustainability analytics and carbon accounting project applying cradle-to-grave system boundaries and IPCC Tier 2 methodology to assess greenhouse gas emissions, carbon intensity, economic contribution, and consumption patterns across India’s alcohol beverage industry between 2018 and 2030.

 ## Project Overview

-This project explores the relationship between consumption patterns, revenue generation, emissions, and carbon intensity across major alcohol beverage categories in India.

-Using Power BI and DAX, the dashboard was designed to investigate how economic contribution and environmental burden vary across beverage segments over time.
+## Project Overview

+This project evaluates the environmental footprint and sustainability performance of 15 alcoholic beverage categories in India between 2018 and 2030.
+Using a cradle-to-grave system boundary and IPCC Tier 2 emissions estimation methodology, the analysis integrates beverage consumption data, industry revenue, population statistics, and beverage-specific emission factors to quantify greenhouse gas emissions and carbon intensity.

+The project estimates Scope 1, Scope 2, and Scope 3 emissions, carbon intensity of economic output, per-capita consumption, and per-capita emissions while examining the relationship between economic contribution and environmental impact across beverage categories.
+The analytical model was developed using Power BI, data modelling, and custom DAX measures to enable interactive exploration of sustainability and emissions performance trends.

 ## Analytical Framework